-KRISTINA SUE’S sporting background was centred around sevens, touch and league until only two seasons ago.
-But the sparky halfback has, in fact, represented Manawatu at rugby since 2006 and has now racked up 50 caps for the Cyclones.
+KRISTINA SUE’S sporting background used to be centred around sevens, touch and league.
+But the sparky halfback has, in fact, represented Manawatu at rugby since 2006 and has now racked up over 50 caps for the Cyclones.

 Sue first played for the Black Ferns in 2016 against the Wallaroos, and has since been ever-present in the squad, her impact off the bench being used to finish games when the opposition defence starts to tire and her sniping around the rucks can be most effective.
 In 2017, all six of her appearances for New Zealand came off the bench.